suttar2/suttar2/README.md

 Hiya!
-I'm John Crops - I'm interested in JavaScript, Web Development, Game theory, and Dogs Currently learning - Javascript.
-JSON, Node.js through www.theodinproject.com and AWS
+I'm John Crops - I'm interested in JavaScript, Web Development, Game theory, and Dogs Currently learning - Java and AWS

-Looking for a junior developer position to absorb new information and the chance to work on some functional web tools.

 <!---
 suttar2/suttar2 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.